erenzaybay/coding_notes/README.md

 Angular.js is one of the most widely used single-page application development frameworks in the industry.
 It makes it easier than ever to create efficient and production-ready single-page applications.

 known and learnt:

+question:

+??? git had a detailed log file records all the input actions